 HARRISBURG – State Rep. Julie Harhart (R-Lehigh/Northampton) today had two resolutions adopted by the House of Representatives to increase awareness of the importance of cervical cancer screenings and the need for additional mentors serving youth across the Commonwealth.

-HARRISBURG – Rep. Julie Harhart (R-Lehigh/Northampton) is hosting her monthly veterans outreach hours at her Northampton district office on Thursday, March 6, from 10 a.m. to 2 p.m.
-The office is located at 2030 Center St. in Northampton.
+HARRISBURG – Rep. Julie Harhart (R-Lehigh/Northampton) will offer her monthly veterans outreach hours in her Slatington district office on Thursday, Feb.
+5, from 10 a.m. to 2 p.m.
+The office is located in the Slatington Borough Hall, 125 S. Walnut St.